-The QMUL careers service is an invaluable tool and great place to start: to apply for and find experiences.
+The QMUL careers service is an invaluable tool and a great place to start to apply for and find experiences.
 Results from surveys taken from students after meeting with an advisor have shown a high level of satisfaction with the advice they were given.
 In countless careers events, QMUL careers staff have often mentioned that many students regret not using the service earlier.

-A simple browse of the QMUL Careers website displays a plethora of opportunities available to students of all years, including links to insight experiences for first years – ranging from finance to tech.
+A simple browse of the QMUL Careers website displays a plethora of opportunities available to students of all years, including links to insight experiences for first years – ranging from finance to creative industries.
 These can be great if you’re looking to intern at the same place in the following years.

 There’s also a link to QMUL’s ‘JobsOnline’ web-site which displays live vacancies including graduate jobs, internships and part time work.
 The careers service also has its own work experience opportunities, the most popular being ‘QInsight’ and ‘QConsult’.

 If you have an idea of the place of the type of place you would like to work, then it is worth directly going to their vacancy pages, where they might list some opportunities of interest.
 Or you could write an email asking if they’re offering any work placements.